Code-Institute-Submissions/MBissett29-Spokes_AugResub/README.md

 * The only image that was used from a website was the the main image and that was taken from [Pexels](https://www.pexels.com/photo/biker-holding-mountain-bike-on-top-of-mountain-with-green-grass-161172/) this was a copyright free image site.

 * the other images were taken from self sourced material that I have used.

+### Deploymant

+* Git Hub Deployment
+    * Log into Git Hub.
+    * Locate Spokes repository.
+    * Click settings above in options bar.
+    * Click to pages on the side bar
+    * Under the source tab click none and select Main branch.
+    * Click Save
+    * A message about with say " Your site is ready to be published at (https://mbissett29.github.io/Spokes/)